 A decade ago, direct selling and testimonials used to be seen as the only way of influencer marketing, with known and famous faces.
 Thus, making it an expensive mode of promoting a business.

-However, in today’s millennial era, there’s been seen a shift in perception of people from those celebrities with the massive following to bloggers and micro-bloggers producing unique, genuine, user-generated content.
+However, in today’s millennial era, there’s been seen a shift in perception of people from celebrities with a massive following to bloggers and micro-bloggers producing unique, genuine, user-generated content.

 Today, we can see different people in different categories creating good content and maintaining a healthy community.
 So if you want to know whether influencer marketing can help your business in exploring new possibilities, keep reading on.